 There will be a minor impact on the landscape character and visual amenity of the site as a result of the proposed works and presence of construction plant, vehicles, and TM (if required).
 The works will include deconstruction of the end-of-life swing bridge generator cabin and installation of the new generator cabin.
 The new cabin has been designed in mind with the character of the surrounding landscape; therefore, no significant visual changes to the local landscape are expected following completion of the works.
-Furthermore, the new cabin will be set back from the verges of the Caledonian Canal with the area reinstated into permeable ground for visitor use.
+Furthermore, the new cabin will remain within its existing cabin location, set-back from the verges of the Caledonian Canal.